gamemanual0/gm0/source/docs/useful-resources.rst

 `REV Robotics FTC Documentation <https://docs.revrobotics.com/docs/first-tech-challenge>`_ --- Covers REV products from both a hardware and software front.
 The control system documentation includes an introductory FTC programming tutorial.

+`Spectrum's Recommended Reading <https://spectrum3847.org/recommendedreading>`_ --- A list of resources collated by Spectrum 3847.
+While these resources are aimed at FTC, many are directly relevant to FTC.

 Team Management
 ---------------